siwei-io/siwei-io.github.io/en/nebula-index-explained/index.md

 >         RETURN v2.player.name AS Name LIMIT 3;
 > ```

-### Why pure-prop-condition queries only(requiring index)
+### Why starting point only

-**graph-queries** vs **pure-prop-condition queries**

-- graph-queries, see `query 2` and `query 3`, are to walk through edges all the way for the given vertices
-- pure-prop-condition queries, see `query 0` and `query 1`, are to find vertex only on given prop condtions
+Index data is not used in terversal.
+It could confuse use to think of index is to sorting data based on properties, does it accelerate the terversal with property condition filtering?
+The answer is, no.

-In Nebula Graph, the data is structured in a way to enable fast graph-queries, and is already indexed/sorted on vertex ID(for both vertex and edge) in raw data, where GetNeighbors() of given vertex is cheap and fast due to the locality/stored continuously(pysically linked).
+In Nebula Graph, the data is structured in a way to enable fast graph-terversal, which is already indexed/sorted on vertex ID(for both vertex and edge) in raw data, where terversal(underlying in storage, it's calling GetNeighbors interface) of given vertex is cheap and fast due to the locality/stored continuously(pysically linked).

 So in summary:

-> Nebula Graph Index is sorted prop data to find vertex or edge on given pure prop conditions.
+> Nebula Graph Index is sorted prop data to find the starting vertex or edge on given pure prop conditions.

 ## Facts on Nebula Graph Index

-To understand more details/limitations/cost of Nebula, let's reveal more on its design and here are some facts:
+To understand more details/limitations/cost of Nebula, let's reveal more on its design and here are some facts in short:

 - Index Data is stored and sharded together with Vertex Data

-- Only Left Match: It's RocksDB Prefix Scan under the hood
+- It's **Left Match** based only: It's RocksDB Prefix Scan under the hood

-- Cost:
+- Effect on write and read path(to see its cost):

-  - Write Path: Extra Data + Extra Read
+  - Write Path: Extra Data written + Extra Read request introduced
-  - Read Path: RBO, Fan Out, TopN Push Down
+  - Read Path: RBO(Rule based optimization), Fan Out(to all shards)

-- Data Full Scan TopN Sample(not fullscan) is supported w/o Index
+- Data Full Scan LIMIT Sample(not full scan) is supported without Index
   - `LOOKUP ON t YIELD t.name | LIMIT 1`

   - ```cypher